YeetChat/yeetchat-docs/docs-source/About.md

 [![Yeetchat Docs Logo](https://yeetchat.github.io/yeetchat-docs/misc/icons/ycdocs-light-transparent.png)](https://docs.yeetchat.xyz)
 # About YeetChat
 [YeetChat](//yeetchat.xyz/?ref=docs) is a program intended to provide an open source, extendable and customizable, alternative to [Discord](//discordapp.com).<br>
-In the future, it will offer plugins/extensions (custom client-side js), themes (custom client-side css).<br>
+In the future, it will offer plugins/extensions (custom client-side js), themes (custom client-side css), and other related things.<br>
 <br>
 If you are interested in the documentation behind the project, click next<br>
 If you are interested in using the service, click [here](//yeetchat.xyz/?ref=docs)<br>